Blog

 Be Mindful of Other Guests

-• Clean up after your pet promptly
+• Clean up after your dog promptly, even in wooded or natural areas.

 Stick to a Consistent Diet

-While it can be tempting to give them hot dogs and other scraps around the campfire, you don’t want your pet dealing with stomach issues on your trip.
-Certain human foods, like chocolate and some spices, are also harmful to animals, so be sure you keep your coolers and food packs away from your furry friend.
+While it can be tempting to give them hot dogs, brats, and other scraps around the campfire, you don’t want your dog dealing with stomach issues on your trip.
+Stick to their normal feeding time and routine.

 Avoid Environmental Contaminants and Hazards

-Keep an eye out for environmental factors that could affect your pet's gut health.
+Keep an eye out for environmental factors that could affect your dog's gut health.
 Avoid trash, stagnant water sources, and potentially harmful plants.
 Your pet could easily swallow something that causes digestive issues — or worse.

 Consider a Pet Health Supplement

 Probiotics and supplements contain beneficial bacteria that help restore and maintain a healthy balance of gut flora.
 This can aid in digestion, improve nutrient absorption, and reduce the risk of gastrointestinal upset, such as diarrhea or constipation.
 But they don’t always do enough.
-Sometimes, artificial ingredients and additives can even cause side effects for your pets.
+Sometimes, artificial ingredients and additives can even cause side effects for pets.

 Order Now